 Community service is not only intrinsically rewarding, it is a good way to strengthen resumes for employment and college and university applications.
 All students are encouraged to do community service throughout high school.
-Ask Mr. May or the Mrs. Tarvin for information regarding community service opportunities.
+Ask Mr. May or check the career center for information regarding community service opportunities.
 Seniors are required to do 8 hours of community service during senior year (see below).

 The goal of the community service requirement at GPHS is for students to experience what it feels like to give back to their community.
-For the 2012-2013 school year, Glacier Peak will be partnering with the United Way of Snohomish County to offer students community service opportunities and documentation of their hours.
 Below is the information that students need to facilitate the timely completion of their senior community service hours:

 Students graduating from the Snohomish School District must complete a minimum of eight (8) hours of community service during senior year with an organization that meets the criteria below:

-Step 1: Check to see if the community service provider is listed on our Pre-Approved List at the end of this packet.
+Step 1: Check to see if the community service provider is listed on our Pre-Approved List.
 If they are listed, go to step 3.
 If they are not on our list, continue to step 2 and 3.

 Students and Parents will see a class called "Community Service".
 Within that class, there will be one assignment graded on a 0 to 8 scale.
 1 point is awarded for each community service hour that is turned into Mr. May.
 The grade will appear as a "U" until the 8 hours is satisfied, in which case the grade will turn to an "S".
 When the grade appears as an "S", you will know your community service requirement has been met.